openservicemesh/osm/Interfaces.md

 This component provides abstractions around the Go SDKs of various Kubernetes clusters, or cloud vendor's virtual machines and other compute, which participate in the service mesh.
 Each endpoint provider is responsible for either a particular Kubernetes cluster, or a cloud vendor subscription.
-The Service Catalog will query each Endpoints Provider for a particular service (`ServiceProvider` interface).
+The Service Catalog will query each Endpoints Provider for a particular service. interface).

 The Endpoints Provider implementation **has no awareness** of: